 What should you pack for clothing for a trek in Patagonia?

-A lot of consideration has to go into what to pack on a trip like this.
+A lot of consideration has to go into what to pack on a trek in Patagonia.
 With heat zapping wind and rain, layering is going to be key.
 We’re always going to want a set of dry clothes to be able to change into at the end of the day.
 Here’s what I’m bringing.

 - 4 pairs of quick-dry underwear (with the hope we can wash a pair every few days)